AmalAfsal2004/Prayer-Times-LED-Matrix/README.md

 </div>

 ## Operations
 Please install the essential libraries in the PrayerTime.ino file.
 I will cover why I included the non-essential libraries later.
+For this project to work, you will need access to a WiFi network, as the program utilizes an NTP Server, and the Islamic
+Finder API.

 ### Clock
+Instead of using an RTC module, this project utilzes an NTP Server to display the time.
+At the top of PrayerTime.ino, you will see information about the clock such as server link, gmtOffset in seconds, and daylight offset in seconds (daylight savings).
+You must change this depending on your time zone.
+For example, Arizona has an offset of -7 hours, so the GMT offset in seconds is
+-25200.

+By default, the time is in 24 hour format, so the function, get_n_display_clk(), in functions.ino converts it back to 12 hour time and displays it on the RGB Matrix.